SANDONIA: CLEAR VISION AND VACATION IN PRAGUE

 Cataracts are a common condition among those aged 70+, causing a clouding of the normally clear lens at the front of the eye.
 This can result in a loss of vision that glasses or contact lenses cannot correct.
 The whitened opacity of a cataract affects sight in the same way as frosted glass, reducing brightness and clarity.
 You may notice faded colors, blurred vision, difficulty seeing in low or bright light, glare from lights, double vision, or a halo effect around lights.
 While cataracts usually develop painlessly over months or years, they can significantly impact your quality of life.
 But there's good news!
 Cataracts are easily treatable with our modern, minimally invasive surgery, which removes the cloudy lens and replaces it with a clear artificial lens.
 Don't let cataracts hold you back any longer - contact us today to learn more about how we can help you see the world in a whole new way!

-You can save up to 75% on the cost of cataract surgery in Prague compared to the UK or the US, without compromising on the quality of care or the expertise of the surgeons.
+Experience significant savings of up to 75% on cataract surgery in Prague compared to the costs in the UK or the US, all while receiving top-quality care from our highly skilled surgeons.

 Monofocal Lenses